Buddhist Sun App

 Calculations:

-The calculations are based on equations from Astronomical Algorithms, by Jean Meeus.
-The sunrise and sunset results are theoretically accurate to within a minute for locations between +/- 72° of latitude.
+The calculations are based on Astronomical Algorithms by Jean Meeus.
+Sunrise and sunset results are theoretically accurate within one minute for locations between ±72° latitude.
 Please consider stopping well before the stated time.

 NOON:

-The Noon screen displays the Solar Noon for the current day as selected by GPS or City in an easy to view manner.
-All times reflect the safety from settings. (see below)
+The Noon screen displays Solar Noon for the current day as determined by GPS or selected City.
+All times include your chosen safety buffer.

 DAWN:

-The Dawn screen displays the selected Dawn formula from the settings and also various solar calculations.
-All times reflect the safety from settings.
+The Dawn screen displays your selected Dawn formula and related solar calculations.
+All times include your chosen safety buffer.

 GPS:

-GPS will automatically set the city if the Internet is on and the checkbox is checked.
-It is recommended that you use the GPS settings for your location because the Solar Noon will be most accurate this way.
-This was not tested with “Day Light Savings” locations.
+GPS will automatically set the city if the Internet is on and the checkbox is enabled.
+It is recommended to use GPS for your location because Solar Noon is most accurate this way.
+This was not tested with Daylight Savings Time regions.

 Settings Page: